bbauska/W3Cx-3of5/README.md

 -   Changing the width or height property of a canvas in JavaScript erases its content and resets its context,

--   Using percentages (%) in the CSS width and height properties of a canvas *does not change its number of pixels/resolution*[.]
+-   Using percentages (%) in the CSS width and height properties of a canvas <i>does not change its number of pixels/resolution<i>[.]
 Instead, it scales the existing pixels without erasing the content, giving a blurry effect when a canvas becomes larger, for example.

 Before looking at how best to handle canvas resizing, let's see some examples below: